 Snowmaking operations use the most energy on the mountain.
 Shawnee Peak’s snowmaking fleet consists of only high-efficiency snowguns that achieve compressed air savings of up to 75%.
-This off-season, we added 45 low-e tower guns and three fan guns to our fleet.
+Several years ago, Shawnee Peak made the transition to run only on low-E tower and fan guns for snowmaking and each off-season we continue to add additional guns to our fleet.
 We believe we have one of, if not the most, energy-efficient on-hill infrastructure in the industry.

 The Base Lodge Great Room features all-glass exterior walls, for incredible mountain views and to take advantage of solar energy.
 By spending more on glass walls (versus traditional building materials), Shawnee Peak will reduce the amount of heating fuel needed for the room.
 The base lodge is also heated by a propane furnace.

 Our restrooms include waterless and low water usage toilets that have reduced annual water consumption by approximately 15,000 gallons of water.
 All bathrooms also include air dryers and motion sensors.